Battery Rebate TAS 2026: What Hobart Homes Can Actually Claim

 Worked example: 10 kWh battery in Hobart

-Hobart household, existing 6.6 kW solar, retrofitting a 10 kWh battery.
+Hobart home, existing 6.6 kW solar, adding a 10 kWh battery to cover the evening peak.

 30 secs · Free · No obligation